ConnorGoodman/RiddleLocker/README.md

 # Riddle Locker!

 Riddle Locker is a side project I'm working on!
-It lets users lock text behind "Riddles"
+It lets users lock text behind "Riddles".

 Riddles are prompts other users must solve to gain access to the locked text.
 Head over to [here](https://www.riddlelocker.com) to try it out!